Haymarket North Extension: Construction

 The speed and cost of the project proved controversial.
 Opening the first segment to Sullivan Square took 8 1/2 years – twice as long as expected – and the $180 million cost was over double original estimates.
 In March 1975, governor Michael Dukakis commented "My kids could build that thing out to Melrose.
 I don't comprehend it."
 MBTA officials blamed three factors for the delays and rising costs.
-The B&M refused to allow full construction access until the MBTA spend $18 million to purchase the Western Route from Somerville to Wilmington – a transaction not completed until September 1973 – and numerous B&M mainline and yard tracks had to be relocated.
+The B&M refused to allow full construction access until the MBTA spent $18 million to purchase the Western Route from Somerville to Wilmington – a transaction not completed until September 1973 – and numerous B&M mainline and yard tracks had to be relocated.
 The underpinning of buildings for the tunnel construction, and difficulties with the engineering firm that designed the project, were also blamed.